luckson1024/waitlistJS/docs/POSTMAN_API_TESTING_GUIDE.md

 # Postman API Testing Guide for Myzuwa Waitlist Platform

-This guide will help you use Postman to test your Laravel API endpoints, even if you are new to Postman.
+This guide will help you use Postman to test your Laravel API endpoints, including Gemini AI, confirmation email, logo upload, and all admin features.
+The database schema is provided in `database/myzuwa_schema.sql`.
 Follow each step carefully.

 ---